miekg/pandoc2rfc/README.md

     pandoc2rfc *.mkd

-Packages can be found for Debian/Ubuntu at: https://launchpad.net/~miek/+archive/pandoc2rfc, they should also install in previous Ubuntu versions.
+Packages can be found for Debian/Ubuntu at:

+<https://launchpad.net/~miek/+archive/pandoc2rfc>, they should also install
+in previous Ubuntu versions.

+Or see <http://pandoc2rfc.implementers.org/> for proper Debian packages.

 ## XSLT 1.0